naezeroth/apurva-shukla.me/content/bookshelf/a-month-in-siena/index.md

 ![](./cover.jpg)
 <br/>

 *A Month in Siena* unfolds in the medieval Italian city where Matar had long dreamt of going.
-It was a deeply personal quest forged by the disappearance of his father when he was much younger; one which lodged him deep into Sienese art sphere.
+It was a deeply personal quest forged by the disappearance of his father when he was much younger; forlorn and stumbling into an art gallery, it was there he discovered the Sienese art sphere.

+He stood staring at a piece for hours at a time, letting it slowly unfold before him, as if each brushstroke held a Mecca.

 The prose and contents of this book are layered and strong, leaving you swirling with your own thoughts.